nikogura/nikogura.com/src/content/blog/security-is-infrastructure.md

 ## You Can't Lock a Door in a Wall That Isn't There

 I've blown interviews over this.
 More than once.
-The conversation is going well, we're deep into architecture, I'm drawing on a decade of building platforms and securing them, and then the question comes:
+The conversation is going well, we're deep into architecture, I'm drawing on 27+ years of building platforms and securing them, and then the question comes:

 "So, do you want to be in security, or in infrastructure?"